Avg: 3 from 140 votes

 Pitch 2: 5.3, 95' (or 80'), 6 bolts.
 If you wish, you can shift the belay to another set of bolts 15' from the edge of the ledge, at the base of pitch 2.
 Follow four closely spaced bolts up a groove and then traverse up and left past two more bolts, across the arete, to a bolted anchor with a small hanging belay stance on the face.
 Pitches 2 and 3 can be linked, skipping the uncomfortable hanging belay.

 Pitch 3: 5.3, 85', 3 bolts.
 Climb up and then left toward the first bolt, which is a few feet to the left of a big hole, then up past two more bolts to a bolted anchor on a large ledge.

 Pitch 4: 5.2, 90', 4 bolts.
 Climb up past a bolt and then surprisingly far to the left to bolt 2, then up past two more bolts to a bolted anchor on a large ledge just below the summit.
 From the anchor, scramble 10' up a class 4 bulge to the summit; to be safe you can tie off about 20' of rope to the anchor.

 The quickest and safest descent is rappelling the route, but if climbers are beneath you be very careful throwing down the rope and try not to knock small rocks off the ledges.
 A 70 m rope will get you down in four rappels.
-A 60 m rope will leave you stranded 15' above the ground at the first bolt of pitch 1, which should have a quick link on it for a fifth rappel.
+A 60 m rope will leave you stranded 15' above the ground at the first bolt of pitch 1 (which somebody should place a quick link on for a fifth rappel).
 Two ropes will get you down in three rappels (pitch 4, pitches 2-3, and pitch 1).

 Coordinates of the start: 36°29'34.80"N 121°11'58.51"W